Graduate Programs

 Urban Management and Policy (CERT)

-As part of the Master of Public Administration program, the graduate certificate in Urban Management and Policy provides education and training for the public and nonprofit sectors, conduct scholarly and applied research to advance the field of public administration, and serve the community.
-Specilized training can be obtained in this certificate without having to pursue the MPA master's degree.
+As part of the Master of Public Administration program, the graduate certificate in Urban Management and Policy provides education and training for the public and nonprofit sectors, conducts scholarly and applied research to advance the field of public administration, and serves the community.
+Specialized training can be obtained in this certificate without having to pursue the MPA master's degree.

 Workplace Competencies (CERT)